esyede/rakit/packages/docs/data/debugging.md

 {"datetime":"2026-09-16T10:43:35.869704+00:00","env":"production","channel":"Rakit","level":"ERROR","message":"Exception occurred","context":{"exception":{"class":"RuntimeException","message":"Something broke","code":0,"file":"/app/application/routes.php:27","trace":["#0 ...","#1 ..."]}}}
 ```

-The channel uses the `json` format, so a stack trace does not get split into one
+The channel uses the `json` format, so log collectors can read every field of an
-log entry per line by the container runtime.
+entry, including the stack trace as an array.
+A message containing line breaks
+also stays a single entry, instead of one per line.

 > Under PHP-FPM, never log to `php://stdout`: there it is the HTTP response body.
 > PHP-FPM only forwards `php://stderr` to the container when its pool sets